corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 + You may acquire a 3rd speciality by meeting the requirements of that compendium class.
 + Some specialities may be acquired only through compendium class requirements ('Prestige Classes')
 + Note: You don’t get the ‘Free’ outside-archetype/specialization moves.
 You must meet the Requirements of those Prestige/Compendium classes to take those moves.
-+ Luck Move is Banned at the outset.
++ Adventurer/'The Fool' (aka Luck) is ONLY available as a Prestige/Compendium Class.
 If you happen to have an extraordinarily lucky (or unlucky) set of rolls during a session or campaign, that might become available to your character.

 #### Heritage